Brewers vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Andrew Heaney (9-6) will make his 24th start of the season.
+- Dane Dunning (9-4) will take the mound for the Rangers, his 19th start of the season.

 |Opponent